 Getting Started With NFTs

 Getting started with the world of NFTs has never been easier than right now.
-Currently, the largest marketplaces right now are OpenSea, Rarible and Foundation.
+Some of the top marketplaces right now are OpenSea, Rarible and Foundation.
 We’ll look at what differentiates each of these in a moment, but first, let’s talk about how to create an NFT.

 First, you’ll need a Metamask.
 This is a Chrome extension that serves as your virtual wallet and can interact with platforms to buy and sell your artwork on the blockchain.
 It functions as both a wallet and e-signature in one.